mia-platform/crud-service/docs/50_Writable_Views.md

 Before enabling this feature on a CRUD Service view it important to consider the following limitations:

 - view aggregation pipeline must have at least one `$lookup` step in the view pipeline.
-On the contrary the feature would be useful, since there would not be any reference to other collection to be edited;
+On the contrary the feature would not be useful, since there would not be any reference to other collection to be edited;

 - it is specifically designed for collections with **one-to-one** or **one-to-many** relationships that have a **single level of depth**;